thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Fired when a toolbar action icon is clicked.
-This event will not fire if the toolbar action has a popup.
+Fired when a composeAction icon is clicked.
+This event will not fire if the composeAction has a popup.

 .. rst-class:: api-main-section